JGILINGER7/heart_disease_risk/README.md

 ## Overview

-The individual symptoms and conditions that make up heart disease are the leading cause of death worldwide, they are also largely preventable.
-The risk factors associated with heart disease are widely known and are assessed in regular doctor’s check ups.
+The individual symptoms and conditions that make up heart disease are the leading cause of death worldwide.
+They are also largely preventable.
+The risk factors associated with heart disease are widely known and are assessed in regular doctor check ups.
 This means that it should be able to be analyzed through a machine learning algorithm.
-This would create a quick and easy analysis tool that takes out some of the human error in how physicians assess this risk.
+This would create a quick and easy analysis tool that would aid physicians in assessing this risk.

 ## Goals